Welcome to the Residential Real Estate Broker Commissions Antitrust Settlements Website

 Class Counsel represent the interests of the Settlement Class.
 You may hire your own attorney to advise you, but if you hire your own attorney, you will be responsible for paying that attorney’s fees.

-• Class Counsel will ask the Court for attorneys’ fees, in an amount not to exceed one-third (33.3%) of the settlement fund, plus out-of-pocket expenses incurred during the case.
+• Class Counsel asked the Court for attorneys’ fees, in an amount not to exceed one-third (33.3%) of the settlement fund, plus out-of-pocket expenses incurred during the case.
 The Court may award less.
 Class Counsel may also seek compensation for each current and/or former class representative, in the action captioned Keel.

 Side, Seven Gables, WFP, JPAR, Signature, First Team, Sibcy Cline, Brooklyn MLS, and CNYIS will pay the fees and expenses that the Court awards from the settlement fund.
 You are not responsible for any fees or expenses that the Court awards.